collective/minimalplone4/README.txt

 $ ./bin/instance start

-* Point your webbrowser to http://localhost:8080 (username admin, password admin) and install Plone
+* Point your webbrowser to http://localhost:8080 (username admin, password admin) and install a Plone instance.

 That's all